forkunited/ltprg/README.md

 *$!{train_data}* and *$!{train_data_size}* placeholders for the name of the data and the size of the subset to train on.
-These placeholders are defined through the local environment, which is specified either through command-line options (i.e. giving ``--train_data_size 1000'' when calling the script) or through a local environment configuration file which specifies local paths to data and other resources.
-The file [env.json](https://github.com/forkunited/ltprg/blob/master/env.json) gives a template for this local environment configuration, and it should be copied to a local ``env_local.json'', and filled in with paths specific to the local machine.
+These placeholders are defined through the local environment, which is specified either through command-line options (i.e. giving *--train_data_size 1000* when calling the script) or through a local environment configuration file which specifies local paths to data and other resources.
+The file [env.json](https://github.com/forkunited/ltprg/blob/master/env.json) gives a template for this local environment configuration, and it should be copied to a local *env_local.json*, and filled in with paths specific to the local machine.
 This separation between the local environment and the configuration gives (1) a means by which to keep local information out of the repository, and (2) a way to re-use parameter settings that